cman81/family-to-do/KANBAN.md

 - Clone a task
 - Delete a group
 - Make URLs clickable in task notes
-- Allow for a task group to be subgrouped, e.g.: Groceries => Harris Teeter, Aldi, H-Mart
+- Fix bug: When checking a task that does not repeat, 'undefined' appears client-side

 ## Doing
 - In the task list, derive group name from the database instead of URL query parameters